Anne Landhäußer

 Since the winter semester 2014/2015 we also offer the English-taught Master’s programme Cognitive Systems, which combines the disciplines of Computer Science and Psychology.

-Graduates have in-depth knowledge of the fundamental theoretical approaches in the fundamental subjects (Biopsychological Psychology and Neuropsychology; Measurement, Testing and Evaluation, Cognition and Self-Regulation) as well as specialised knowledge in their chosen areas of emphasis (Clinical Psychology, Health Psychology, Instructional Design and Technology, Human Resources and Organisational Psychology, Human – Technology Interaction).
+Graduates have in-depth knowledge of the fundamental theoretical approaches in the fundamental subjects (Biopsychological Psychology and Neuropsychology; Measurement, Testing and Evaluation, Cognition and Self-Regulation) as well as specialised knowledge in their chosen areas of emphasis (Clinical Psychology, Health Psychology, Human Resources and Organisational Psychology, Human – Factors and Training).

 Students can choose their specialisation from the following applied subjects: